mpostol/TP/ExDataManagement/GraphicalData/README.MVVM.md

 ### 3.2.
 View - Inversion of Control

 If the application is to be built according to the MVVM model, we can decide how the window should look only in the View layer.
 In the layer below we can decide when it should be displayed.
-Displaying another window, often called a pop-up, is the result of clicking on the basic window key, which is handled in the view model layer, which is a separate project in our case.
+Displaying another window, often called a **pop-up**, is the result of clicking on the basic window key, which is handled in the view model layer, which is a separate project in our case.
 Let me remind you that a window is an object of some type.
 In this scenario, we ask for the `ViewModel` to create this object and display it.
-Consequently, as part of this service, the `ViewModel` layer should instantiate an appropriate pop-up window object and display it, but this requires a reference to the `View` layer and, as a result, leads to recursion that is prohibited here.
+Consequently, as part of this service, the `ViewModel` layer should instantiate an appropriate **pop-up** window object and display it, but this requires a reference to the `View` layer and, as a result, leads to recursion that is prohibited here.
 When multiple projects are used, it is not only a problem of breaking the rules, but also the inability to add cyclical dependence of projects to each other.

-After taking a closer look at the example implementation of the `View` layer in the `MainWindow` class, we notice that the empty code-behind rule is not fully held.
-The exception we see here is solely related to ensuring layer decoupling - i.e. ensuring hierarchical references.
+After taking a closer look at the example implementation of the `View` layer in the [MainWindow][MainWindow] class, we notice that the empty code-behind rule is not fully held.
+The exception we see here is solely related to ensuring layer decoupling, i.e. ensuring hierarchical references.

 ### 3.3.
 MVVM as Sub-layers of the Presentation Layer